If you have already submitted a Single Paper or Poster title you may log in below using the proposal id number and password already provided to you:

 Sessions will be open to everyone at the conference and we will encourage attendees to drop in and join the conversation, if the topic is of interest to them.
 We anticipate each session being relatively small but having many of them over of the course of the conference, allowing attendees to connect/network over new and emerging research concepts and ideas.
 This is great opportunity to get some feedback on a new idea, get a sense of whether there are others working on a concept you have been considering and to make connections with others in the field that might be useful in the future.

 Each submission should include a brief description of the innovative research and why it is cutting edge, the intended policy impact of the research, three or four individuals who will attend or aid in the presentation, and any other additional details you'd like to share about the work.
 To be considered for inclusion at the conference, all submissions must be received no later than 11:59 pm EST on September 27, 2019.

-***The deadline for all submissions is Thursday, April 11, 2019 11:59 pm PST.
-After review from the APPAM Program Committee, all submitters will receive an accept or reject notice by mid-July.***
+***The deadline for all submissions is Friday, September 27, 2019 11:59 pm PST.
+After review from the APPAM Program Committee, all submitters will receive an accept or reject notice by mid-October.***

 There are 4 steps to the online submission process.